 PLANETS OF OTHER SUNS

-As of 21 September 2023, there are 5,523 confirmed exoplanets in 4,112 planetary systems, with 932 systems having more than one planet.
-Most of these were discovered by the Kepler space telescope.
-There are an additional 1,984 potential exoplanets from Kepler's first mission yet to be confirmed, as well as 977 from its "Second Light" mission and 4,512 from the Transiting Exoplanet Survey Satellite (TESS) mission.
-[From Wikipedia.]
+As of 4 October 2024, there are 5,765 confirmed exoplanets in 4,304 planetary systems, with 965 systems having more than one planet.
+Most of these were discovered by the Kepler space telescope. [ There are an additional 1,982 potential exoplanets from Kepler's first mission yet to be confirmed, as well as 975 from its "Second Light" mission and 4,630 from the Transiting Exoplanet Survey Satellite (TESS) mission.]
 Here is a list of known exoplanets.

 Overwhelmingly the most probable types of planetary systems are "similar" and "mixed."
 The "ordered" and "anti-ordered" arrangements are extremely rare.
 We can see planetary systems in the process of forming, the Orion nebula is particularly full of them, and the relatively random nature of the overall process makes these outcomes easy to understand.
 The nearest other planetary system to our own is the system of Alpha Centauri.
 It is a triple star system, and apparently the two sunlike stars in the system do not have planets; only the dimmest star, Proxima is known to have at least two planets, both rocky.
 Proxima is also the nearest star, 4.2 light years away.
 The average distance from our sun to a star with planets is about 750 parsecs or roughly 2400 light years!
 About 85% of all stars are part of binary systems, but there are four known quintuple star systems!
 Better not to try to imagine what orbits of planets might be like in a system with 5 suns!